 - See same.

 - Once you are no longer a registered sex offender, California law does not allow the Department of Justice to continue posting your information on Megan’s Law.
-As a result, if you qualify for and receive either (1) a certificate of rehabilitation, or (2) a California Governor’s pardon (forms of relief sometimes available after an early termination of probation), your information will be removed from the Megan’s Law site.
+As a result, if you qualify for and receive either (1) a certificate of rehabilitation, or (2) a California Governor’s pardon, your information will be removed from the Megan’s Law site.